aquadrizzt/THavalon/README.md

 THavalon is balanced around games of 5, 7, 8, or 10 players.
 6- and 9-player games are heavily imbalanced in favor of the Good team in the base game (due to the 2:1 ratio of Good to Evil roles), and THavalon's insistence on providing every player with a unique role makes these games even more difficult for Evil.

 # Using thavalon.py
 THavalon has a game engine, written in Python3, that is used to generate files containing each player's role information.
-To use this engine, install Python3 on your machine, download thavalon.py, and run the code in a terminal (Command Line, Git Bash, etc.) using <code>python3 thavalon.py</code> or <code>py thavalon.py</code> followed by the names of the players separated by spaces.
+To use this engine, install Python3 on your machine, download thavalon.py, and run the code in a terminal (Command Line, Git Bash, etc.) using <code>python3 thavalon.py</code> or <code>py thavalon.py</code> followed by the names of the players separated by spaces, as shown in the example below.

 <code>py thavalon.py Alice Bob Charlie Dave Eve</code>

+After running this code, allow each player to view the text file in the <code>/game/</code> directory that bears their name (e.g. Alice would read the file titled <code>Alice</code>).
+Once every player has looked at the contents of their information file, view the <code>start</code>, also in the /game/ directory, to see who has the first proposal of the first round, and let the game begin.

+The game engine also generates an additional file (<code>/game/DoNotOpen</code>) which provides a list of all of the players' teams and roles.
+As the name of the file suggests, it should not be opened by players while the game is underway, but it can be interesting to read after the game has finished.

 # Rules
 THavalon follows the same rules as The Resistance: Avalon, with the modifications and exceptions listed below.
 If there is a conflict between the rules of Avalon and the rules of THavalon, then use the rules of THavalon.
 (If you encounter such a conflict, please contact me so that I can investigate and resolve the conflict).